-Fennel Crusted Halibut with Asparagus – a simple, healthy, paleo recipe featuring beautiful spring ingredients that can be made in 35 minutes!
+Fennel Crusted Halibut with Asparagus Sauce – a simple, healthy, paleo recipe featuring beautiful spring ingredients that can be made in 35 minutes!

 When you understand, you cannot help but love. ~Thich Naht Hanh

 Fennel seeds paired with tarragon and asparagus all work together to create a delicious spring plate.
 Feel free to substitute other fish like cod, sea bass or even salmon.
 This delicious, healthy halibut recipe sings of spring.

 Feel free to add other spring veggies as well.
-Here I’ve added radishes, but snow peas or english peas would be a great addition too.
+Here I’ve added radishes, but snow peas or English peas would be a great addition too.

-Fennel Crusted Halibut with Asparagus
+- Fennel Crusted Halibut with Asparagus Sauce

 A healthy delicious recipe for halibut with asparagus two ways- in the sauce and as the side veggie.
 Tarragon and Fennel seed elevate this dish and infuse it with lovely spring flavor!
 Elegant yet simple.